gabegreenberg/react-native-perf-blog/react-native-perf.md

 We also implemented a new command `react-native profile-hermes` on the [React Native CLI](https://github.com/react-native-community/cli) to make the process smooth for developers.
 The command automatically transforms the profile using our `hermes-profile-transformer` package and pulls the converted device to user's local machine.

-Here is the flow:
+Follow these steps to start profiling your application:

-1. First, you need to enable Hermes in your React Native app by following this [instruction](https://reactnative.dev/docs/hermes)
+1. First, you need to enable Hermes in your React Native app by following these [instruction](https://reactnative.dev/docs/hermes)

 2. Record a Hermes sampling profiler by following these steps: